Flying Fibers offers the largest selection of roving in Central PA!

 Leicester Longwool from Flying Fibers Flock (when available): Leicester Longwool sheep date back to the 1700s, and were found in the Midland counties of England.
 It was developed by Robert Bakewell, who was the foremost exponent of modern animal-breeding techniques in the selection of livestock.
 The fleece should be dense (having thick and blocky clumps of wool also known as the staple).
 It should be lustrous, indicating the shine on the wool, and should have a well-defined crimp or wave from skin to tip.
 The common fibre diameter for a Leicester Longwool is 32 to 38 micrometres (microns).

 - Natural Colored sheep wool: a medium grade wool grown locally from sheep bred in a spinner's flock.

 - Yak: A long-haired bovine that yields two basic types of fiber.
 The permanent, coarse outer "guard hairs" are ideal for braiding or weaving into utilitarian items such as bags, tents, saddle blankets, ropes or halters.
 The soft inner "down" fiber, which insulates the yak during winter and is shed each spring, is spun into luxury yarn for a soft, cashmere-like wool.

-We regularly have additional local fibers in stock when available.
+We regularly have additional local fibers, and luxury fibers in stock when available.